 1981.
 Asahi Optical Co.
 Ltd. built the first autofocus 35 mm SLR, Pentax ME-F. It was manufactured by using a focus sensor and motorized lens together inside the camera body.
 Following this concept, Nikon built their first autofocus camera, ‘F2AF’.

 1985.
 Nikon Released ‘The Minolta 7000,’ the first SLR having integrated an autofocus system.
 To put it simply, both the drive motor and the AF sensors resided inside the camera body.

 1987.
 Canon upgraded their motorized lenses with the EOS- Electro-Optical System.
-This system included 2 types of autofocus motor, those are-
+This system included 2 types of autofocus motors, those are-

-- Standard permanent magnet DC motors, the inexpensive one.
+- Standard permanent magnet DC motors, the inexpensive ones.

 - Novel piezoelectric ring motor, the expensive one.

-All the manufacturers demonstrated their unique autofocus system; however, the internal structure was nearly comparable.
+All the manufacturers demonstrated their unique autofocus systems; however, the internal structure was nearly comparable.
 By placing the autofocusing motor inside the lens, Canon brought the first revolutionary changes.

 Canon USM Lens Overview